AidanJReid/Milestone-Project2/README.md

 ### Existing features

 ##### Navbar
-* Bootstrap code was used with Font Awesome for the 'Alien' icon.
+* Bootswatch theme was used for navbar styling

-##### Introductory text/Read More
+##### Accordion/Read More
 * Clicking the button reveals a collapsible accordion of text, informing the user of the purpose and source of the content for the displayed charts.
 The effect was achieved from [W3Schools](https://www.w3schools.com/howto/howto_js_accordion.asp)

-##### Sightings by Continent pie chart
+##### UFO Sightings by Date line chart
-* Displays all the sightings in the aforementioned year by continent.
-Users can view the legend to quickly select a territory, and click on the legend to see which continent has the most sightings.
+* Displays all the sightings in the aforementioned year.
+Can be filtered by continent by clicking the select menu.
+* Reset button configured to enhance user experience.

-##### UFO Sightings by Date line graph
+##### UFO Sightings row continent chart
-* Shows sightings as charted against the time period of one year.
-A select menu is presented which can be drilled into by choosing a continent.
-* Alternatively, by clicking on a section of the previous pie chart, the results will be reflected in this particular line graph.
+* Shows number of sightings as broken down by continent.
+Individual rows are interactive, can be clicked and resulting impact seen on other charts.

 ##### Sightings by State bar chart
-* Visually representing all 52 states and the number of sightings therein.
+* Visually representing all 52 states and the number of sightings.
-* This includes a 53rd state (XX), which I denote in the accompanying text, and accounts for sightings outside of North America.
+* This includes a 53rd state (XX), which I denote in the accompanying text, and accounts for sightings outside of the recognised US states.
+* Reset button provided to improve user experience.
+* Select menu which gives user ability to toggle between States.
+Alternatively the respective bar(s) can be selected.

+##### Duration of UFO Sighings | Shapes of UFOs spotted pie charts
+* Segment(s) of pie charts are interactive impacting on readability of subsequent charts.
+* Hovering over segments will also reveal data.

+##### Summary | Additional Resources sections
+* Simple HTML & CSS used.
+* These sections are connected to the nav bar where users can quickly navigate to the secton in question.

 ### Features Left to Implement

 Given the high density of UFO sightings in North America, I felt that a great addition to this dashboard would be a choropleth map.
-At this stage in my learning, I feel that it would be a considerable task and probably beyond the scope of what is required for this project.
-Nevertheless, it is my intention to create this in the near-future, colour coding US states with a drill down effect that can present a powerful picture of high-frequency sightings.
+It is my intention to create this in the near-future, colour coding US states with a drill down effect that can present a powerful picture of high-frequency sightings.

 ## Technologies Used